se-conf/icsme20-artifacts-and-rose/submissions/available/paper_58/INSTALL.md

 # How to reproduce

 A reproduction is possible for everything except for the manually validated data contained in the SmartSHARK MongoDB dump.
 However, due to the time constraints we provide intermediate data at every step.
-To reproduce the main part of the paper, the JIT models, the first two steps can be skipped.
+**To reproduce the JIT models and results in the paper, the first two steps can be skipped.**

 ## Reproduce SmartSHARK mining